Updated October 19, 2023

 To be effective, each of these phases must be fully integrated within the company organization.

 1. Context Definition

 Context definition emphasizes the following essential points:

-- Next thing is to identify and define an assessment activity schedule.
+- The next thing is to identify and define an assessment activity schedule.

-The next phase of Risk management process is risk Identification Process, it is important to identify the potential risks and then give their detailed description.
+The next phase of the Risk management process is the risk Identification Process; it is important to identify the potential risks and then give their detailed description.
 Hence all possible sources of risk management training such as the positions of the stakeholders, market changes, manufacturing errors or work accidents should be thoroughly analyzed.
 The process of identifying potential risks management techniques must include: